- Download our Moving to Rio de Janeiro Guide (PDF)

 Public schools in Rio de Janeiro

 Education at public schools in Rio de Janeiro is free to all children.
-This includes foreign children resident in the city.
-All public schools are managed by the local municipality, which manages more than 1,000 schools.
+This includes foreign children who are residents of the city.
+All public schools are managed by the local municipality, which manages over 1,500 schools serving over 600,000 students.
 A standard curriculum is followed across all institutions, with classes being taught in Portuguese.

 The standard of education at Brazilian public schools remains low.
 Schools often have issues involving overcrowding and shortages of materials and teaching staff.
 Due to the demand for space and to accommodate the high number of students, Rio schools often run three separate school sessions per day: in the morning, afternoon and evening.
 Children will attend one session per day.
 Occasionally, private schools in Rio may also follow this pattern.